triggerNZ/search/README.md

 reasonable, at least on my Macbook Pro).
 It is easy to add more columns in `Tables.scala`.

 A more reasonable approach might be to extend the query language to allow the user to select fields, rather than hardcoding an arbitrary set.

+### Manual decoders

+The JSON decoders for each type were defined manually in `Decoders.scala`.
+That has the disadvantage of boilerplate but the advantage of more fine-grained control over field names (e.g. `domain_names` doesn't conform to usual scala naming conventions) and also over schema evolution over time.

+### In-memory data

+This approach could just as well extend to building indices from large random access files without taking all the data into memory.
+As long as the indices fit into memory, we could access much larger volumes of data.
+However, this wasn't implemented due to limited time in implementing this project.